Ashutosh00710/github-readme-activity-graph/CONTRIBUTING.md

 ```

 ├── ...
 ├── .github                          #conatins issues and pull request templates
 │ ├── ISSUE_TEMPLATE
 │ │ ├── bug_report.md
 │ │ └── feature_request.md
 │ └── PULL_REQUEST_TEMPLATE.md
-├── asset
+├── __test__                         #conatins test for the project
+│ ├── utils.test.js                  #tests for functions in src/utils.ts
+│ ├── svgs.test.js                   #tests for functions in src/svgs.ts
+│ ├── mockFunctions.js               #contains mock functions for fetching.test.js
+│ ├── fetching.test.js               #tests for functions in src/fetching.ts
-│ └── logo.svg
+│ └── fakeInputs.js                  #conatins fake inputs for tests
+├── asset                            #contains logo and screenshots of graphs
 ├── interfaces
 │ └── interface.ts                   #contains all used interfaces throughout the code
+├── types
+│ └── types.ts                       #contains all used types throughout the code
 ├── src
 │ ├── createChart.ts                 #creation of graph with chartist.js and node-chartist
 │ ├── GraphChards.ts                 #class of Graph Cards
 │ ├── main.ts                        #everything starts from here
 │ ├── svgs.ts                        #contains svgs used or created throughout the project
 │ └── utils.ts                       #contains utility functions
 ├── styles
 │ ├── graphAnimation.ts              #contains all the animations of the graph
 │ ├── graphStyle.ts                  #contains style(CSS) of the graph
 │ └── themes.ts                      #all the themes are here
 ├── ...

 ```